-If a school authority is not satisfied with the Department's decision on its application for curricular concessions, an appeal may be submitted to the independent Appeals Board on Form AP 21-22 - see Section 6 of this circular.
+If a school authority is not satisfied with the Department's decision on its application for curricular concessions, an appeal may be submitted to the independent Appeals Board on Form AP 22-23 - see Section 6 of this circular.

-Decisions on appeals will be notified to school authorities in May 2021.
+Decisions on appeals will be notified to school authorities in early June 2022.